bharker75/Scriptorium/README.md

-# GAIA-GPS-flyToSwatter
+# GAIA-GPS-Gizmos
+These userscripts add UI enhancements to the gaiagps.com webapp

-In the gaiagps.com webapp, this script kills the flyTo (center+zoom) behavior when you click on a waypoint
+- flyToSwatter - kills the flyTo (center+zoom) behavior when you click on a waypoint
+-